lmgame-org/lmgame-org.github.io/public/blogs/pokemon_red.md

 - Combat control by itself with sufficiently capable Pokémon is too easy.
 - Pokémon training as an eval is too costly.

-We find most of these challenges are largely addressable, and games remain a rich and underutilized resource for evaluating AI.
+We find most of these challenges are largely addressable, and game as an eval remain a rich resource.
 To address these limitations, we introduce Lmgame Bench: a standardized framework that carefully selects a range of moderately challenging games, and offers varying degrees of gaming harness for model evaluation.

 ---